snubwoody/wakunguma.com/src/articles/async.md

 Tasks spawned in runtimes may or may not be compatible with each other.

+Ergonomics differ per language but one of the benefits of go is that it eliminates function colouring.

 ## Mixing sync and async

 One of the most prominent issues with concurrency is mixing sync and async code.
 In a lot of cases you can